Expressivity and Complexity of MongoDB (Extended Version): Complexity of

+\begin{theorem} \mup and \mul are \NP-hard in query complexity, and \mupl is in \NP in combined complexity. \end{theorem} \begin{proof}[Proof Sketch] The proof of the lower-bound is analogous to the one for the \NP lower-bound in Theorem~\ref{thm:mu-complexity}, except that now we can use either project or lookup to generate the forest with $n$ arrays $[0,1]$.
 For the upper-bound, we extend the idea of using DAGs as compact representations of trees.
 We only specify how to evaluate an unwind stage: instead of creating a separate DAG for each element of the array, we guess an element of the array and produce at most one DAG for each input DAG.
 This is sufficient, since without group, we can evaluate each original tree independently of the other ones. \end{proof}